scalar-labs/scalardb/docs/api-guide.md

         // For `CrudConflictException`, `CommitConflictException`, and `TransactionNotFoundException`,
         // you can basically retry the transaction.
 However, for the other exceptions, the transaction
-        // may still fail if the cause of the exception is non-transient.
+        // will still fail if the cause of the exception is non-transient.
 In such a case, you will
         // exhaust the number of retries and throw the last exception.

         if (transaction != null) {